Respiratory symptoms got you breathless? Try our equine respiratory PCR panel -- we test for 7 respiratory bacteria and viruses from 1 swab.

 • Help confirm the disease causing agent

-• Help ensure that herds are free of Trichomonas
+• Help ensure that individual mammals and birds are free of these parasites

-• Early prevention of spread of this parasite
+• Early prevention of spread of these parasites among flocks and herds

-• Safety monitoring of biological products that derive from horses
+• Safety monitoring of biological products and vaccines that derive from susceptible birds and mammals

 References: